mikeanthonywild/osiris-docs/interim/draft.md

 ### Introduction to test system architecture

-The test system detailed in [figure x] makes extensive use of field-programmable-gate-arrays (FPGAs) and is mainly based around the Zynq platform from Xilinx – a programmable system-on-chip (SoC) with an embedded ARM core.
+The test system detailed in [figure x] is mainly based around the Zynq FPGA platform from Xilinx – a programmable system-on-chip (SoC) with an embedded ARM core.
 FPGAs are used instead of microcontrollers for several reasons, primarily because of the far greater flexibility of programmable logic, but also due to the high number of IO pins and throughput capabilities required to interface with high-resolution image sensors.
 FPGAs are massively parallel and contain reconfigurable logic as well as multi-gigabit transceivers.
 Microcontrollers on the other hand, rely on fixed peripherals for a limited range of interface support; those which are not supported by the built-in peripherals must utilise bit-banging – the process of using software to control the timing, synchronisation and state of IO ports to transmit or receive data.
 Microcontrollers simply lack the horsepower and resources to bit-bang a custom high-speed serial interface.

 ![Block diagram overview](block_diagram_overview.png)

 The system in [figure x] consists of an OmniVision OV7670 image sensor connected to a set of parallel inputs on a Xilinx Zynq 7000 FPGA acting as sensor controller.
 Pixel data is pulled from the sensor by the controller and placed into a RAM framebuffer where it can be retrieved by another part of the controller and transmitted across the interface.
 Optionally the controller can also generate a custom test pattern to be transmitted instead of the real sensor output for the purpose of system testing and benchmarking across a range of resolutions and framerates.
 These two components form the *sensor module*, which is designed to be interchangeable with other sensor-controller pairs.
 The design of the interface highlighted in bold forms the main part of this project.

 On the master side of the interface is a second Zynq 7000 FPGA acting as the host controller.
 Pixel data going over the interface is received and decoded by the host before being stored in a framebuffer in RAM.
-The embedded ARM core inside the host forms the processing system, which takes each from from RAM and serialises it into a RAW video stream in flash memory for playback on a computer.
+The embedded ARM core inside the host forms the processing system, which takes each frame from RAM and serialises it into a RAW video stream in flash memory for playback on a computer.
 These components form the *image processor*, which is capable of communicating with any connected *sensor module*.

 ### Test system specification